nsswifter/SwiftArrayPermutations/README.md

 ## Method 1

-The [first method](PermutationsSourceCode/method1.swift) uses a recursive algorithm to generate all permutations of the elements in the array.
+The [First Method](PermutationsSourceCode/method1.swift) uses a recursive algorithm to generate all permutations of the elements in the array.
 It splits the array into its first element and the remaining elements, and recursively generates permutations of the remaining elements.
 For each permutation, it inserts the first element in all possible positions and appends the result to the final array.

 ```swift
 extension Array {